Jaffrey98/FolderSynchronizer/README.md

 # FolderSynchronizer
-📁📌 A python script that synchronizes all the files in a folder based on it's extension.
+📁📌 A python script that organizes all the files in a folder based on it's extension.

 Get your cluttered directories 🗍🗍🗍🗍🗍🗍🗍🗍🗍 organized 📁📂📁